 Many companies start active promotion of a webinar only one week before the event takes place.
 But the results of ON24 prove the audience could grow by 36% if the marketing campaign were started earlier than one week before the webinar.

 Solution: Start promotion 2 or 3 weeks before the actual webinar.
-Large period of time will allow you becoming more flexible — you will be able to track efficiency of different promotion tools, put aside less effective ones and activate some new channels.
+A Large period of time will allow you becoming more flexible — you will be able to track the efficiency of different promotion tools, put aside less effective ones and activate some new channels.

 2. Veiled Advertisement

 Users tend to visit webinars to get answers to the questions they are worried about and to find new ideas.
 In case the speaker starts advertising or selling immediately, it will be very difficult to gain the audience’s trust.
 Nobody would like to spend time on listening to ads.

-If potential clients will be offered new ways of solving their problems, chances are the speaker will become known to be an expert, this finally leading to more effective presentation of your product or service.
+If potential clients will be offered new ways of solving their problems, chances are the speaker will become known to be an expert, this finally leading to the more effective presentation of your product or service.

 Solution: help people.
 Don’t be afraid to share precious pieces of advice and working practices.
 This way you will form the image of a professional and will never fail to draw clients.